Do LED Light Bulbs Get Hot?

 Must read: Can you Paint LED Light Bulbs?

-Impact of Heat on LED light bulbs
+Understanding the Impact of Heat on LED Light Bulbs

 While LED light bulbs produce significantly less heat than traditional incandescent bulbs, it is still important to consider the impact of heat on the performance and longevity of these devices.